 Graduate study in civil and environmental engineering prepares students for professional careers and further study.
-The principal concentration areas are environmental engineering and environmental science; hydraulics, hydrology, and water resources; structures, mechanics, and materials; sustainable water development; and transportation.
+The principal concentration areas are environmental engineering and science; hydraulics, hydrology, and water resources; structures, mechanics, and materials; and transportation.
+Cross-cutting areas of study are in resilient infrastructure systems and sustainable water development.

 Research and Study Areas